 Monitor, report, and analyze developments related to the federal ERISA, and make recommendations regarding NAIC strategy and policy with respect to those developments.

-Monitor, facilitate, and coordinate with the states and the U.S. Department of Labor (DOL) related to sham health plans.
+Monitor, facilitate, and coordinate with the states and the U.S. Department of Labor (DOL) efforts related to sham health plans.

 Monitor, facilitate, and coordinate with the states and the DOL regarding compliance and enforcement efforts regarding the ACA that relate to ERISA.